 Applicants cannot upload documents past the application deadline.
 Any documentation deleted after the application deadline cannot be uploaded again to your application.
-We do not consider any documents deleted after the deadline in your application.
+Any documents deleted after the deadline in your application will not be considered.

 After completing your application on Søknadsweb, you will receive an automated confirmation email with your application details and applicant number.
 Your application status will be "under consideration" on Søknadsweb until we finish the admission process.